mstocco/mariostoc.co/content/traininglog/20220417-ironman2022-19weeksout.md

 The ride to the pool was wet and I tried to remind myself that in a few minutes, it wouldn't matter because I was about to jump into a pool.
 Riding in the wet sucks regardless.

 <!---->
 I felt like this was another **focused effort** in the pool.
 Mentally, 4x 4x100m seemed more daunting than 16x100m.
 Maybe it was the weird dream last night that set me up for that.
+Once I was in the middle of that set, I tuned into on how the effort felt and set out to reproduce that for every 100m there after.
 ![Swim](/assets/jpg/swim-20220422.jpeg)

 <!---->